• Art magazine

 Erotic art varies greatly depending on the cultural and historical context.

-All over the world there are numerous beautiful museums with collections of sensual art, including the Louvre in Paris and the Museum of Modern Art in New York.
+Around the world, there are numerous beautiful museums with collections of sensual art, including the Louvre in Paris and the Museum of Modern Art in New York.

 Joachim Rodriguez y Romero